Student Employment FAQ

 behind in earnings toward the financial aid package award.
 Occasionally students who

-are working a 8.5 hour per week job under the Student Employment Program are also
+are working a job under the Student Employment Program are also requested to work

-requested to work in one of the specialty payroll positions mentioned earlier.
-If
+in one of the specialty payroll positions mentioned earlier.
+If this is approved,

-this is approved, the student is allowed to work both positions but is limited to
+the student is allowed to work both positions.
+University policy is that no student

 Returning students have the opportunity to work as an RA - Resident Assistant or as

-a Sodexo student manager, but cannot do both.
-Choosing to work either of these positions
+a Sodexo Student Manager.
+Choosing to work either of these positions replaces the

-replaces the student employment opportunity award (if eligible) from the financial
+student employment opportunity award (if eligible) from the financial aid package.

-aid package.
-If a student chooses to take one of these positions, the student will
+If a student chooses to take one of these positions, the student will receive either

-receive either free room or free board as payment, making it against university policy
+free housing or free meal plan as payment, making it against university policy to

 How much will I be paid?